sp

 • ISO/IEC 27032:2012 – Guidelines for Cybersecurity.

-• Learn how to perform Qualitative Assessments using Simple and DREAD techniques.
+• Perform Qualitative Assessments using Simple and DREAD techniques.

 TARGETED AUDIENCE: